ksmith117/college_mbb_team-prediction-app/README.md

 - Predictions are based on historical patterns and are not guarantees
 - Reverse predictions are approximate
 - Efficiency is a custom metric and may not capture all factors
-- NCAA tournament detection is based on text extraction from bracket data
+- Manual data aggregation may introduce minor inconsistencies
-- Small dataset size limits model generalization
+- Differences across conferences may affect comparability

 ---